teleprint-me/qgpt/README.md

 #### Access to Documentation

--   Ability to access relevant information from publicly available documentation, such as man pages, programming languages, APIs, etc. This feature requires careful planning and attention.
+-   Q-GPT aims to enable users and the AI assistant to access relevant information from publicly available documentation, such as man pages, programming languages, APIs, etc.

+-   This feature requires careful planning and attention to ensure that the AI can understand and utilize the documentation effectively.

+-   To implement this feature, integration with external resources and APIs may be necessary.

-**Note**: This should be implemented after stabilizing memory and before introducing tooling.
+-   The development timeline for this feature is after stabilizing memory management and before introducing tooling and source code interaction capabilities.

+**Note**: The implementation of this feature will depend on the stability and reliability of the memory management system, as well as the availability of suitable resources for documentation access.

-#### Source Code
+#### Text Editor

--   Ability to interact with source code, including AI and developer collaboration in the editor.
+-   Q-GPT aims to provide a feature-rich text editor that enables seamless interaction with source code, allowing both the AI assistant and the user to collaborate effectively.
+-   The text editor will support various programming languages and file types, offering syntax highlighting, autocompletion, and other useful features to improve the overall user experience.

--   In-place text editing should be available by this stage.
+-   In-place text editing will be available within the text editor, allowing users to make modifications directly within the Q-GPT interface.

--   Implementation depends on the stability and reliability of the assistant module.
+-   The development and implementation of the text editor will depend on the stability and reliability of the assistant module, as well as the availability of suitable resources for integration and customization.

+**Note**: The text editor will be designed with the goal of enhancing collaboration between the user and the AI assistant, making it easier to work with source code and develop software projects.

-#### Command Line Interface
+#### Command Line Interface (CLI)

--   Ability to interact with the command-line interface, with AI and developer collaboration.
+-   Q-GPT will include a built-in Command Line Interface (CLI) to provide users with a seamless and powerful way to interact with their operating system and other command-line tools.
+-   The CLI will be designed for efficient collaboration between the AI assistant and the user, allowing them to work together on various tasks, such as running scripts, managing files, and executing commands.

--   In-place text editing should be available by this stage.
+-   In-place text editing will be available within the CLI, allowing users to make modifications directly within the Q-GPT interface.

--   Implementation depends on the stability and reliability of both the assistant and editor modules.
+-   The development and implementation of the CLI will depend on the stability and reliability of both the assistant and editor modules, as well as the availability of suitable resources for integration and customization.

+**Note**: The CLI aims to enhance the user experience by providing an intuitive interface for AI-assisted command-line interactions, ultimately simplifying various tasks and improving overall productivity.

-## Installation
+## Installation and Usage

 1. Clone the repository: